marols27/Python-print-styles/README.md

 - Set the font color
 - Set the background color

-The library is as is, so unless there are any major changes that should be done, it will remine like it is from now on.
+The library is as is, so unless there are any major changes that should be done, it will remain as it is.

 ## classes:
 - fontColor: